unmtransinfo/CausalKnowledgeTrace/README.md

 # CausalKnowledgeTrace: Interactive DAG Visualization and Causal Knowledge Graph Generation

-CausalKnowledgeTrace is a comprehensive system for interactive visualization of Directed Acyclic Graphs (DAGs) and automated causal knowledge graph generation from biomedical literature.
-The system integrates a Shiny web application for visualization and configuration with a Python-based graph creation engine that queries SemMedDB for causal relationships.
+CausalKnowledgeTrace (CKT) automates causal knowledge graph generation from biomedical literature.
+The system extracts causal relationships from SemMedDB, a database of semantic predications derived from PubMed abstracts.

+CKT has two main components.
+A Python engine handles graph construction and causal identification algorithms.
+A Shiny web application provides interactive visualization and user configuration.

+Users specify an exposure and outcome of interest.
+They can constrain the search by publication year, causal predicate type, and minimum number of supporting articles per relationship.
+CKT constructs initial partially directed acyclic graphs (PDAGs) representing causal structures between biomedical concepts.
+Users then edit these graphs interactively to remove unnecessary nodes and edges.
+CKT can export graphs and evidence from the literature for downstream analysis.

+Additional tools in the furtherAnalysis folder refine the exported graphs.
+These tools classify variables by their causal role relative to the exposure and outcome.
+They identify nodes within three causal steps of the exposure or outcome.
+The tools also remove extraneous variables and detect minimal adjustment sets for unbiased effect estimation.
+This includes adjustment sets that address butterfly bias, a form of sample selection bias in causal graphs.

+The adjustment sets account for confounding while avoiding collider bias and selection bias.
+This architecture supports systematic causal inference in observational biomedical research.
+Researchers can explore alternative causal structures and test different assumptions about edge directionality.
+The tool facilitates hypothesis generation and study design for epidemiological analyses.

 Usage instructions (*a veritable work-in-progress*) are available here: [Usage Instructions](https://docs.google.com/document/d/1SOr5PCclzzkw6_R13Swf0NEyNDwJL9FUW2pQY6wafSs/edit?usp=sharing)

 ## 📋 What This Project Does